“I think I am not good enough? Why would someone ever talk to me?”

 - Week 9 – Send me an email on how it went – I’ll send you the next training scheme 🙂

-It’s important if you practice your social skills, to not look for validation, acceptance or approval of people.
-Just be a person giving value by adding to the social life of others (and thus your own.)
+It’s important if you practice your social skills, to not look for validation or approval of people.
+Be a person giving value by adding to the social life of others (and thus your own.)

-Remember, making progress and taking action is success, perfection isn’t the goal.
+Remember, making progress and taking action is a success, perfection isn’t the goal.
 As long as you try to push yourself you will win.
-Once in a while take a look at how far you’ve come, instead how far you have left to go.
+Look at how far you’ve come, instead of how far you have left to go.
 Lastly, embrace your failures, knowing it is the way to success.

-I bet, by going through these exercises every week, you will feel more social, worthy and might even make some new friends!
-If you finish, or get stuck, give me a heads up at firstname.lastname@example.org, I’ll help you move on to the next step!
+I bet, by going through these exercises every week, you will feel more social, worthy and make some new friends!